devopsdays/devopsdays-web/content/events/2020-chicago/speakers/rafael-gomes.md

 +++
 Father, Brazilian, urban hacker and infrastructure consultant, graduated from the University of Salvador in the course of Network Management.

-I currently work at Paycertify, focused on infrastructure as code, DevOps culture and cloud.
-Author of the book‚ [*Docker para desenvolvedores*](https://leanpub.com/dockerparadesenvolvedores)
+I currently work at DNSFilter, focused on infrastructure as code.
+Author of the book‚ [Docker para desenvolvedores](https://leanpub.com/dockerparadesenvolvedores) and [Deploy em Produção para desenvolvedores](https://leanpub.com/deployemprodparadevs).

 DevOpsDays Core Organizer: https://www.devopsdays.org/about/